Your Dublin Travel Guide – Amazing things to see and do

 Dublin on a Budget – Dublin Travel Guide Tips

 Dublin can be one of the most expensive European cities to visit that’s why I’m giving you some helpful tips and advice, so the city doesn’t run you dry of all your money.
 There are a lot of things you can do to save money while in Dublin.

-Firstly if you’re not too concerned about where you are staying go for the cheap hostels and b&bs if you’re just looking for somewhere to sleep.
+Firstly if you’re not too concerned about where you are staying you can go for the cheap hostels and b&bs if you’re just looking for somewhere to sleep.
 This means you can spend more money on the attractions and visiting the sites of Dublin.

 Next, make sure you are taking full advantage of discount cards like the ones I briefly mentioned above such as Leap Visitors Card and the Dublin Pass.
 These are a must if you’re visiting Dublin on a budget.
-They give you a discount on attractions, transports and places to eat and much more.
+They give you a discount on attractions, transports, places to eat and much more.